 Takeaways on Calculating Wedding Costs Based on Number of Guests

 Here’s how your guest list number shoots up your wedding budget: the wedding venue can take up to 18% of your total wedding expenses, or more.
-Food and drinks at your wedding reception will be one of the biggest expense category in your budget, costing up to 21% of your overall wedding budget.
-The number of people you invite to your wedding is what determines how much you will spend on reception budget (food, drinks, venue).
-Few guests will eat less food and drinks and will require a smaller venue, translating to significantly lower reception budget and a smaller wedding cost.
+Food and drinks at your wedding reception will be one of the biggest expense categories in your budget, costing up to 21% of your overall wedding budget.
+The number of people you invite to your wedding is what determines how much you will spend on the reception budget (food, drinks, venue).
+Few guests will eat less food and drinks and will require a smaller venue, translating to a significantly lower reception budget and a smaller wedding cost.

 In a country like Nigeria, where everyone assumes that every wedding is an open invite, how do you control your guest list size?
 That’s a matter for another blog post but one of the ways that the young couples are using is to have a destination wedding – can be abroad or in Nigeria (a different state/ city/ far from your house) – to make it a bit difficult for the uninvited to attend.
 Stay tuned for more tips on how to cut down your wedding reception cost by controlling your guest list.

-So, that’s it from me on how to calculate your wedding food and venue cost based on how many people you plan to invite.
+So, that’s it from me on how to calculate your wedding food and venue cost based on how many guests you plan to invite.
 What are the ways you are using to arrive at your wedding reception (food and venue) costs?
 Let me hear them in the comments section below.